sdetweil/MMM-Config/README.md

 The ':'  in the time is changed to '.' as Windows will not allow a filename with ':'.

-# setup for running the installer in a docker container<br>
-we need to add some properties to the container

 this value matches the `AdditionalInstancePort` config variable above